Boca Raton, Florida - South Florida Miles for Meso

 A Health Symposium, to discussion the latest news in cancer treatments and clinical trials will take place Saturday evening before the race.
 The event will take place at the Hilton Deerfield Hotel, 100 Fairway Drive, in Deerfield, FL.
 Keynote speakers will be Dr. Raja M. Flores, Chief Thoracic Surgeon at Mt.
 Sianai Medical Center in New York and Dr. Dipnarine Maharaj, Founder and Medical Director of the South Florida Bone Marrow/Stem Cell Transplant Institute.

-Dr. Flores is considered a leading expert in the study and treatment of malignant plueral mesothelioma.
-As a research, he has participated in and led many clinicial trials.
+Dr. Flores is considered a leading expert in the study and treatment of malignant pleural mesothelioma.
+As a research, he has participated in and led many clinical trials.
 His clinic interests include not only the surgical treatment of mesothelioma but also lung cancer screening, thorascopy, VATS labectomy, intraoperative chemotherapy, and tracheal, carinal, and esophageal surgery.

 Additional guest speakers include Linda Reinstein, co-founder of the Asbestos Disease Awareness Organization, Dr. H.R.
 Alexander, the associate chairman for Clinic Research and Surgeon at the University of Maryland Medical Center and Stewart Greenbaum Cancer Center, and Kathy Wiedemer, the director of the Mesothelioma Applied Research Foundation.